Manager: Elizabeth Crittenden , Artistic Advisor & Consultant

 He has performed with the Opéra National de Paris (most recently 'Billy Budd'), the Théâtre des Champs Elysées, the Opéra Comique, the opera companies of Lyon, Nice, Marseille, Bordeaux, Montpellier, Nantes, Nancy, Geneva, and Lausanne.
 He has performed at the Aix-en-Provence Festival, where he has recorded two productions for the ERATO Label: 'Die Zauberflöte' under William Christie and 'The Rake’s Progress' under Kent Nagano.
 Mr. Cole’s performance of 'Orphée aux enfers' under the musical direction of Marc Minkowksi was recorded for EMI.

-Mr. Cole has a particular interest in contemporary repertoire, having participated in the world premieres of Jean Prodromides 'La noche triste', Gavin Bryar’s 'Medea', and the revised version of Györgi Ligeti’s 'Le grand macabre' in a production by Peter Sellars at the Salzburg Festival in 1997 under the direction of Esa-Pekka Salonen (recorded by Sony Classical).
+Mr. Cole has a particular interest in contemporary repertoire, having participated in the world premieres of Jean Prodromides 'La noche triste', Gavin Bryar’s 'Medea', and the revised version of Györgi Ligeti’s 'Le grand macabre' in a production by Peter Sellars at the Salzburg Festival under the direction of Esa-Pekka Salonen (recorded by Sony Classical).
 Mr. Cole has also been heard in Berg’s 'Lulu', 'Boulevard Solitude' by Hans Werner Henze and in Carlisle Floyd’s 'Susannah', the latter recorded under Kent Nagano for Virgin records.
 He has also collaborated with baroque specialists like Michel Corboz ('Orfeo', 'Il ritorno d’Ulisse in patria', 'L’incoronazione di Poppea'), and René Jacobs (Cesti’s 'L’argia' and recently, Cavalli’s 'La Calisto' at the Salzburg Festival).